stumathews/CppGameLib/README.md

 There are a variety of built-in assets that derive from Asset and therefore have the overriding ability to Load() and Unload() themselves into/from memory.

+### AudioAsset
-1. AudioAsset - loads/unloads and holds a reference to an audio clip that is used in a scene
+Loads/unloads and holds a reference to an audio clip that is used in a scene

+Currently, the asset can have an asset type of `SoundEffect` or `Music` which distinguishes between a short-player fx clip or a long-playing music clip.

+### FontAsset
-2. FontAsset - loads/unloads and holds a reference to a font that is used in a scene
+loads/unloads and holds a reference to a font that is used in a scene

+### GraphicAsset
-3. GraphicAsset - loads/unloads and holds a reference to an image that is used in the scene
+loads/unloads and holds a reference to an image that is used in the scene

+### SpriteAsset
-4. SpriteAsset - loads/unloads and holds a reference to a sprite-sheet that is used in the scene.
+loads/unloads and holds a reference to a sprite-sheet that is used in the scene.

 ## Event management